lavanyap2823/LendingClubCaseStudy/README.md

 - Seaborn - version 0.13.2
 - Matplotlib - version 3.8.0

-## Acknowledgements
-- This Case Study is from UpGrad

 ## Contact
 Created by [@https://github.com/lavanyap2823] - feel free to contact me!